The Shield: Season 6

 Season 6 premiered on April 3, 2007, and concluded on June 5, 2007, consisting of 10 episodes.
 The Strike Team struggles with Lemansky's death, and suspect one of the gangs committed it, while Vendrell remains quiet regarding his role.
 Kavanaugh continues his investigation outside of Internal Affairs, but is eventually forced to admit to planting evidence and is arrested.
 Mackey learns he is being forced into early retirement and tries to fight back by proving his value.
 Tensions on the Strike Team led Vendrell to admit to killing Lemansky, and knowing that Mackey will likely kill him, he turns to the Armenian mob for protection, only to expose the team's role in the money-train heist, putting their families at risk.
 Vendrell writes up all their crimes and mails duplicates to use as blackmail against Mackey.
 Claudette fights to keep the Barn from being shut down.
 Dutch tries to adjust to his new partnership with Billings and his crush on Hanlon.
-Sofer, recently promoted to Sergeant, tries to find balance being a working single mother.
-Lowe joins the Strike Team now under the command of Kevin Hiatt.
+Sofer, recently promoted to sergeant, tries to find balance being a working single mother.
+Lowe joins the Strike Team, now under the command of Kevin Hiatt.
 Aceveda finds a strong financial backer who may be too good to be true.

 Season 6 was originally intended to be aired as the second half of season 5, but FX decided to refer to these 10 episodes as season 6 instead.

 Season 7

 Season 7 premiered on September 2, 2008, and concluded on November 25, 2008, consisting of 13 episodes.
 Mackey and Aceveda discover the Mexican cartel is looking to influence Farmington, and work with ICE to take them down.
 Mackey also uses the opportunity to secure a position at ICE in exchange for immunity for his crimes on the Strike Team.
 The Barn gains significant evidence to arrest the Strike Team.
 Vendrell attempts to kill Mackey, but it goes awry, making him and his family fugitives.
 With no hold over Mackey, he kills himself and his family.
 Mackey successfully busts the cartel for ICE, but betrays Gardocki, who is arrested for the Strike Team's crimes.
-Though given an ICE job, Mackey is left to run a desk lest he goes against his terms and be arrested as well.
 Dutch focuses on a kid he is certain will become a serial killer.
 Sofer attempts to keep Mackey out of their son's life.
-Corrine, scared when she finally realizes everything Vic is, asks for Claudette's and Dutch's help.
-Claudette and Dutch make one final attempt to get evidence to arrest Mackey and the rest of the Strike Team, though ultimately fail to prosecute Vic.
-The series ends as Mackey, hearing sirens in the distance, takes his gun from his desk and heads out, his destination unknown.
+Corrine, scared when she finally realizes everything Vic is, takes her children into federal witness protection.
+Claudette and Dutch make one final attempt to get evidence to arrest Mackey, but he is shielded by his deal with ICE; however, Vic then learns that he will be required to work as a desk analyst at ICE, with no official power or responsibilities.
+The series ends as Mackey, hearing sirens in the distance, holsters his gun (which he was supposed to surrender as a condition of his deal) and walks out, his destination unknown.